Vanessa Forero

-Early life

-Forero is the youngest daughter of Marina Chapman, a woman best known for her story of being raised by monkeys in the Colombian jungle in the 1950s, following the abandonment of her kidnapping in the era of La Violencia in Colombia.
-Forero was born and brought up with one sibling, a sister in Bradford from the 1980s.
-Forero went on to attend Leeds School of Music where she gained her degree in composition.
+Forero is the daughter of Marina Chapman, an ethnic Colombian woman best known for her story of being raised by monkeys in the jungle in the 1950s.

 Career

 Forero spent two years researching and writing her mother's memoir, with author Lynne Barrett-Lee, which was published in 2013 as The Girl With No Name.
 Forero and her mother both appeared on BBC Breakfast Time.

-Around 2015, Forero composed music for television advertisements for Audi, Apple, John Lewis & Partners and McDonald's, as well as independent films and feature documentaries, including a National Geographic documentary on her mother, Woman Raised By Monkeys.

 In January 2024, Forero appeared on the feature length first episode of the new documentary adventure series, Ben Fogle: New Lives in the Wild on Channel 5 that was first broadcast in the United Kingdom.

 Personal life

+Forero is the youngest daughter of Marina Chapman, an ethnic Colombian woman best known for her story of being raised by monkeys in the jungle in the 1950s.

+Forero grew up and attended a Pentecostal Protestant Church in England, with her family, and was very involved in the church's music services and programs- even touring the world as part of the denomination's Contemporary Christian Music Missions band for a time.
 At age 19, Forero married a pastor's son and music producer.
 They separated 15 years later.

 As of 2024, Forero resides in a round cabin that she built and created for herself in the middle of a jaguar reserve in Sierra Nevada de Santa Marta.
 Forero has installed a home recording studio with electricity and Wi-Fi access.
 Her studio is home to an extensive collection of musical instruments, which she uses to record and produce her own indie-folk recordings.
 Her debut EP was From The Uproar.